 The insurer on an individual policy can exclude benefits if a disability is caused by a pre-existing condition.
 In some cases, they may deny you a policy altogether.

-Why is a group disability insurance cheaper per recipient than an individual policy?
+Why is group disability insurance cheaper per recipient than an individual policy?

-The reason that group plans can offer more affordable coverage without underwriting is because the insurance company is spreading out its risk.
+The reason that group plans can offer more affordable coverage without underwriting is that the insurance company is spreading out its risk.

 According to the Social Security Administration, about 25 percent of 20-year-olds will become disabled at some point before reaching age 67.
 That means individuals entering the workforce have a one in four chance of becoming disabled during their working years.
 It may be for a couple of months, a few years, or even permanently.